 With a cash-out refinance, you take a portion of your equity and then add what you’ve taken out onto your new mortgage principal.
 This means your new mortgage would be worth $160,000 – the original $140,000 you owed on the home plus the $20,000 you need for renovations.
 Your lender will give you the $20,000 in cash a few days after closing.

 How Much Cash Can You Get On A Refinance?

-The amount you earn on your refinance typically depends on your home's value.
+The amount you’re able to borrow on your refinance typically depends on your home's value.
 Before finding out how much you qualify for, you'll need to have your home appraised.
 In general, lenders will let you draw out no more than 80% of your home's value, but this can vary from lender to lender and may depend on your specific circumstances.

 How Does A Cash-Out Refinance Work?

 The cash-out refinance process is similar to the process you undergo when you buy a home.
-After you know you meet the requirements, you choose a lender, submit an application and documentation to underwriting, get an approval and wait for your check.
+After you know you meet the requirements, you choose a lender, submit an application and documentation to underwriting, get approved and wait for your check.

 Let’s take a closer look at each of these steps.